Pregnancy care: getting started

-You might like to read more about healthy pregnancy for overweight women.
+You might like to read more about healthy pregnancy for women who are overweight.

 Foods to avoid in pregnancy

-For your health and your baby’s health, it’s best to avoid ready-to-eat chilled foods (like coleslaw and other deli salads), soft cheeses, raw eggs and raw seafood.
+For your health and your baby’s health, it’s best to avoid ready-to-eat chilled foods (like deli salads), soft cheeses, raw eggs and raw seafood.

 Smoking, alcohol and other drugs in pregnancy